Who Let the Dogs Out: Use in sporting events

 The first use of the song at an American sporting event was at Mississippi State University.
 The university's mascot is the Bulldog, and the university school first played the song during football games in the fall of 1998 using the version sung by Chuck Smooth.
 It was accompanied by the crowd singing along and the team performing a dance on the field called "The Dawg Pound Rock" just before a kickoff.
 Later the Southeastern Conference ruled that they could not perform the dance on the field, so the team moved it to the sidelines.
 Several other teams followed suit, and the song quickly became a national phenomenon.

 In June 2000, Gregg Greene, then Director of Promotions for the Seattle Mariners, was the first to play the Baha Men's version of "Who Let the Dogs Out" at a Major League Baseball game.
 He debuted the tune as a joke for the team's backup catcher, Joe Oliver.
 Two days later, shortstop Alex Rodriguez requested the song be used as his walk-up music, and it quickly became the Mariners team anthem.
 The Baha Men performed the song at Safeco Field during a Mariners game in September 2000.
 The New York Mets, however, have claimed that they were the first MLB team to adopt the song, to which ESPN humorously commented "This is a little like scientists arguing over who discovered a deadly virus".
-The Baha Men recorded a version of the song that changed the chorus to "Who let the Mets out?" and all the lyrics to reflect the team and its players, which was played at Shea Stadium throughout the Mets' 2000 postseason run, including a live performance on the Shea Stadium field before Game 4 of the 2000 World Series against the New York Yankees.
+The Baha Men recorded a version of the song that changed the chorus to "Who let the Mets out?" and all the lyrics to reflect the team and its players, which was played at Shea Stadium throughout the Mets' 2000 postseason run, including a live performance on the Shea Stadium field before Game 4 of the 2000 World Series against the cross-town rival New York Yankees.
 The song was written by David Brody of Z100 New York and recorded by the Baha Men initially for Z100.
 Brody then gave the song to the Mets to play at Shea.

 In the United Kingdom, the song was quickly appropriated by Liverpool supporters under then-manager Gérard Houllier.
 Regular chants of 'Hou led the reds out' by Liverpool fans (a reference to Liverpool's cup treble in 2001) were followed soon after by opposition fans' chants of 'Hou had a heart attack' (a reference to Houllier's illness in October 2001).

+When the New York Knicks ended their 53-year championship drought by winning the 2026 NBA Finals, head coach Mike Brown celebrated by chanting the song's chorus during the trophy presentation.